michelle-morin/solar-age/README.md

 * _Enter the command "npm install"_
 * _Enter the command "npm run build"_

-_Open the contents of the directory in a text editor or IDE of your choice (e.g., to open the contents of the directory in Visual Studio Code, enter the command "code ." in the Terminal)._
+_Open the contents of the directory in a text editor or IDE of your choice (e.g., to open the contents of the directory in Visual Studio Code on macOS, enter the command "code ." in Terminal)._

 ## Technologies Used